THE BACKSTORY: ALL ABOUT THE CREATION OF EMERALDS, A PASSIONATE GUIDE

 <>A Poetic Moment --This piece would have gone at the end of the Poetry Chapter.
 But the book was appraching 400 pages and the editor told me to trim down.
 I knew this had to go.
 Read it here; it gives substance to the atmosphere of the chapter:

 This book has attempted to show the passionate side of emeralds and the importance of people in the study of gems.
 Besides being introduced to the world of colored stones through the example of emerald, it is hoped that an injection of passion has been the outcome of reading this book.
-The chapter on poetry cannot be complete without a story that includes emeralds, passion and poetry all blended together in one special moment, a moment of singularity unlikely to be repeated.
+The chapter on poetry cannot be complete without a story, this story, that includes emeralds, passion and poetry all blended together in one special moment, a moment of singularity unlikely to be repeated:

 The buildings along Jiminez and Septima house the emerald offices where comisionistas (brokers) carry merchandise from buyer to buyer.
 The office of Oscar Baquero is often full with the lively activity of buying.
 Two Italian buyers were present, with two Colombian buyers and myself all busy among the four rooms and the reception area.
 Paolo, an Italian buyer and I were passing hours in Oscar’s office, either working by selecting emeralds or waiting to work.
 In between parcels of emeralds we would make conversation: the American, the Italian and the Colombian points of view always contrasting.
 Oscar would offer his philosophical viewpoints on everything as well as accentuate certain moments with the lyrics of romantic boleros.